midnightconman/rules_helm/README.md

 This repository contains Bazel rules to consume and produce Helm charts with Bazel.

-**NOTE:** This work was inspired by [https://github.com/tmc/rules_helm](https://github.com/tmc/rules_helm), but takes mostly the opposite focus of this repo... to execute (install, test, or delete) helm charts against a Kubernetes cluster.
+**NOTE:** This work was inspired by [https://github.com/tmc/rules_helm](https://github.com/tmc/rules_helm), which focuses on helm command execution (install, test, or delete) helm charts against a Kubernetes cluster.
 If you are looking for that pattern, please check out their repo.

 ## Documentation